 45Casa Cook Chania, Crete, Greece

-Following the successful launches of two lovely adult-oriented hotels on Rhodes and Kos (photo above), the luxury boutique properties under the Casa Cook brand is branching out to Crete.
-The new resort in Chania will stick to the bohemian-chic feel, but it will be focused on families.
-The standard rooms will each sleep two adults and a child, and for larger families, the hotel has larger suites, many with shared or private pools.
+Following the successful launches of two lovely adult-oriented hotels on Rhodes and Kos, the luxury boutique properties under the Casa Cook brand is branching out to Crete.
+The new resort in Chania will stick to the bohemian-chic feel, and it will be focused on families.
+The standard rooms will each sleep two adults and a child, and for larger families, larger suites will be also available, many with shared or private pools.
 Apart from the sixty-five rooms and suites, there will be also a spa, while activities will include yoga classes for parents and learning experiences for the little ones.

-Website: Not yet available.
+Website: Casa Cook Chania.
 Opening: summer 2018.
 Image © Casa Cook

 46Kettner’s Townhouse, London, UK